ExploringSecurity/MACS-H6014/lab-10/breaking-hashes.md

 The issue seems to be that the database is only storing the password hashes, and so far their attempts to brute force the passwords have failed.
 They have tried their standard rainbow tables without success and suspect that the passwords may have been salted.

-A brief analysis of the hashes supports this belief and indicates that all the passwords have been hashed with the same salt.Can you help the Garda and crack any of the salted hashed passwords?
+A brief analysis of the hashes supports this belief and indicates that all the passwords have been hashed with the same salt.
+Can you help the Garda and crack any of the salted hashed passwords?

 **Some potentially useful information from the Garda case files:**

-- The password policy file was changed in May 2019, passwords created after this date are alphanumeric 5-7 characters in length.
-Passwords created before these dates are believed to have consisted of only digits and 5-7 characters in length.
+- The password policy file was changed in May 2019, passwords created after this date are alphanumeric 5-10 characters in length.
+Passwords created before these dates are believed to have consisted of only digits and 5-8 characters in length.
 - It’s believed that all passwords have used the same salt, however the salt is missing from the database and all source code has been corrupted.
 - The salt is believed to be a short (5 digits) numerical string
 - The database dump is from MySQL database